St Mary's Mathematics Page

 At St Mary's we believe that in order for children to be successful in adult life they need to have a good understanding of our number system.
-In Years R -6 we teach maths daily.
-Teachers plan their lessons from the new 2014 curriculum which is direct guidance from the government.
-The curriculum has an emphasis on children reasoning with numbers and so this year we are working on including regular reasoning activities to allow the children to think for themselves and apply their skills.
+In Years R -6 we teach math's daily.
+Teachers plan their lessons using the Whiterose planning framework.
+The curriculum has an emphasis on children reasoning with numbers and so we are working on including regular reasoning activities to allow the children to think for themselves and apply their skills.
 This means we want children not just to find answers, but to say how they find them and why it's correct - or indeed why someone else's answer is not correct.

-Wherever possible we try to promote mathematics and encourage children to use their understanding of number not just in numeracy lessons but in other curriculum areas - such as science with all of the data collection, geography with the mapping skills and art with shape and symmetry.This way, children develop the ability to solve problems through decision-making and reasoning in a range of context and understand the importance of mathematics in everyday life.
+Wherever possible we try to promote mathematics and encourage children to use their understanding of number not just in numeracy lessons but in other curriculum areas - such as science with all of the data collection, geography with the mapping skills and art with shape and symmetry.This way, children develop the ability to solve problems through decision-making and reasoning in a range of contexts and understand the importance of mathematics in everyday life.
 The more experience children have to talk about numbers in real life contexts, the better they understand math's at school.
 Supermarkets are a fantastic way to involve your child in counting the fruit and vegetables into a bag, weighing them or calculating the cost.

-If you would like any other information about how maths is taught here at St Mary's please come and have a chat with Mrs K.Jones - Year 6 teacher and Maths Coordinator.
+If you would like any other information about how math's is taught here at St Mary's please come and have a chat with Mrs K.Jones - Deputy Head Teacher and Math's Coordinator.